Sto lat: Lyrics

-May they sleep under the table!

-May they sleep under the table!

 Use as a phrase

 The phrase "Sto lat!" is also often used to wish someone longevity or good fortune, or as a toast, without the song.
 However, the use of "Sto lat!" in this manner will often lead to the song being sung by those present.

 The phrase is also sometimes used to acknowledge someone's sneezing – similarly to "God bless you", though for that particular occasion a simple na zdrowie ("To your health") is more frequently used.